On this page

 Danni's really passionate about bringing the community into the school.
 She recently organised Mudhangga Magic, which was a celebration of all things Aboriginal at our school, and it brought in elders, families, students, and it was amazing.

-Her role of wellbeing encompasses the whole school, and she's very focused on how staff are feeling and how they're traveling, and what can she do to connect us as a community and as a team.
+Her role of wellbeing encompasses the whole school, and she's very focused on how staff are feeling and how they're travelling, and what can she do to connect us as a community and as a team.

 This is my community, this is my home, and I don't wanna ever leave here until I see that there's been a collective sense of safety, understanding, and a willingness to be here.